 One day Sang Hyun brought me on the subway to a nearby neighborhood that must have been Yangjae, where there were many flowers and plants for sale.
 We walked along a sidewalk towards a small mountain.
 We walked past some men who were busy with a huge steel vat of white liquid.
 The vat must have been over 3 feet wide.
 Sang Hyun told me they were making tofu – right along the busy sidewalk!
 I had walked right beside the vat!
 Sometimes, like on that day, I would walk past a huge dead ‘skate’ for sale on the sidewalk.
 Some Koreans liked ‘fermented skate’ (large sea creature with ‘wings’).
 We made it to the mountain and there was a yellow ginkgo tree forest around a small Buddhist temple, as the leaves were turning colour for fall.
 Sang Hyun and I sat under the ginkgo trees and talked and relaxed.
 It was a wonderful day.

 At that time there were no skyscrapers in Seoul.
 There was a gold-coloured building with 63 floors that was the tallest one in the city, called ’63 Building’.
 It was in the business area of Yeoido, which was comparable to Wall Street, they said.
-Yeoido was far away from Karak-dong and also housed the Assembly Building of the government and was the television and entertainment center of the country.
+Yeoido was far away from Karak-dong and also housed the National Assembly Building of the government and was the television and entertainment center of the country.
 News companies filmed there and had their headquarters there.
 If I was going to see a Korean celebrity, they all said, it would be in Yeoido.
 I was given a morning class there for 3 mornings a week.
 I had to find a certain building after walking from a subway stop and it was a Financial subsidiary of Hyundai.
 I was the personal English teacher of the head of this branch.
 He would drive into the circular driveway in a chauffered car and all of the staff were in uniform and bowed to him.
 Secretaries had to bring me and him coffee.
 If they hadn’t, I can’t imagine what would have ever happened.
 At this building, as in many others, I had to go to a big locker room when I first got there and switch into a pair of slippers provided to me(found in ‘my’ locker) and leave my sneakers in the locker provided to me while I went upstairs.

 It was exciting to take the subway across the bottom of Seoul again to get to Yeoido, almost like going all the way back to Kimpo Airport, and what a feeling I had getting out in such a unique district.
 There was a statue of a bull, to replicate a bull statue on Wall Street, outside one of the places I would pass on my way to Hyundai Financial.
 Most importantly, I want to say that the subway stop I used in Yeoido had 160 stairs.
 I counted one time because I noticed there were more stairs than in other stations.
 To get there I had to transfer twice so I used the pink line, the green line and the purple line to go there and also to go back.
-I loved it but every day I spent many hours travelling to classes – more time travelling than in the classrooms.
+I loved it but every day I spent many hours travelling toand from classes – more time travelling than in the classrooms.

-In the neighborhood beside mine, to the west of Karak-dong, was a tall distinctive building called Koex.
+In the neighborhood beside mine, to the west of Karak-dong, was a tall distinctive building called The Koex.
 It meant Korean Trade Center, or Exchange.
 They were very proud of it.
 It had a zig-zag shape.
 A few other modern buildings there had fancy architectural designs like a hole in the top (Jogno Bldg in old downtown) or one was called Glass Tower in Gangnam and it had an oval shape.